 At this point, you should know your monthly expenses, projected income, and income trends.
 Let’s go back and look at your worst income month in the past year.
 Compare that to your expenses.
 How short was your income from your average monthly expenses?

-This is the stage in the 4-Step Plan where we really zero-in on how to budget on an unpredictable income.
+This is the stage in our 4-Step Plan where we really want to dig into how to budget on an unpredictable income.
 Being able to weather life’s unpredictability and make progress financially involves preparation and commitment to the process.

 The best way to prepare for highs and lows and protect your financial goals from derailment is to build your budget around the worst-case scenario.

-If your average monthly expenses are $4000 and on your worst month you made only $2500, do what you can to cut your expenses.
+If your average monthly expenses are $4000 and on your worst month you made only $2500, do what you can to cut your expenses down to your lowest monthly income.
 Every little thing you can save adds up and will make your plan easier to implement.

 Download our FREE Money Finder Resources to help you creatively cut expenses!

 And if you’re struggling to mentally adjust to the idea of cutting back, you should check out 5 Crucial Mental Habits for Living on Less.